toralf/torutils/README.md

 If Hetzners [system monitor](https://docs.hetzner.com/robot/dedicated-server/security/system-monitor/) isn't needed, then
 1. remove the _addHetzner()_ code (line [87ff](ipv4-rules.sh#L87)) and its call in line [156](ipv4-rules.sh#L156)
 1. -or- just ignore it

-The instructions do belong to the IPv4 variant.
-They are similar for IPv6 script.

 ### Further settings